0MohamedHisham0/cron-scheduler/README.md

 ## Features

-Features
 - **Schedule Function:** Schedule your runnable function using a job ID and cron expression (UNIX format).
 - **Priority Queue:** Tasks are added to a priority queue that sorts them by the next execution time.
 - **Thread Management:** A dedicated thread checks and executes tasks when their scheduled time arrives, with a sleep interval of 30 seconds.
 - **Thread Pool:** Tasks are executed using a thread pool with a configurable number of threads (default: 10).
+[For More](https://backendhance.com/en/blog/2023/optimal-thread-pool-size/)
 - **Logging:** Comprehensive logging using Log4j2.
 - **Annotations:** Use annotations to specify cron expressions and job IDs for your functions.

 ## Technical Decisions and Trade-offs

-- **Priority Queue:** The initial capacity of the priority queue is set to 10 (PRIORITY_QUEUE_INITIAL_CAPACITY = 10) to handle a reasonable number of tasks.
-This can be adjusted as needed.
 - **Thread Sleep Interval:** The thread checks for tasks every 30 seconds.
 This trade-off balances availability and performance.
 - **Thread Pool:** The number of threads in the pool is set to 10 (NUMBER_OF_POOL_THREADS = 10) to manage concurrent task execution.
 This number can be configured based on system resources and requirements.
 - **Cron Expression and Execution Frequency:** Using Unix CronExp and running the thread every 1 minute balances the system load.
 Checking the queue every second would be too resource-intensive and it's rare to find tasks that need to run at an exact second.